JamesMcAvoy/File-sharing-website/README.md

 * Delete auto files
 * Mark as important your files
 * Reset API key/password
-* Encode blobs to prevent hack from DB
 * Info popup
 * Search for a file
-* Adding an icon for a file according to its mime type